orlin/bon/README.md

 # bon -- bash on node

-This is a bash script that helps run node.js or any scripts.
+This is a bash script that helps run node.js or any other scripts.

 ## Why